 Visiting Research Scholar, Corpus Christi College, Oxford (2017)

 Honorary Fellow, American Society for Legal History (2017)

 Fellow of the Royal Society of New Zealand Te Apārangi (2018)

 Member, Fellowships Humanities Panel, Royal Society of New Zealand | Te Apārangi

 Areas of expertise

-Treaty of Waitangi issues, colonial legal history, constitutional law
+Treaty of Waitangi issues, colonial legal history, constitutional law, tikanga in state law.

 Selected publications and creative works (Research Outputs)

 - Harris, M., & Williams, D. V. (2020).
 Community checkpoints are an important and lawful part of NZ’s Covid response. https://thespinoff.co.nz/society/10-05-2020/community-checkpoints-an-important-and-lawful-part-of-nzs-covid-response/.
 Related URL.